Why Do the Sea Turtle Come Ashore

 The journey from nest to sea is one of the most critical stages in a sea turtle’s life.
 Although small, these little creatures show a great deal of determination.
 Driven by instinct, they brave the dangers in their path, their resilience an awe-inspiring part of nature.
 The first time a sea turtle ventures out into the ocean is often referred to as the ‘frenzy period,’ as they paddle out with high levels of energy.

-See Also How Bad Do Musk Turtle Smell
+See Also Do Turtle Really Laugh

 Navigating their way through the impending challenges is a testament to their survival skills.
 During this period, these sea turtles are transported by ocean currents, often traveling great distances from their nesting beaches – a voyage that can last up to several years, commonly known as the ‘lost years’ due to our limited knowledge about them.
 The survivors of this great race will one day return to their natal beach, continuing the lifecycle that has persisted for over a hundred million years.